CurtisNewbie/Algorithms/REVIEW.md

 Two important operations involved for insertion and deletion:

 1. swim: bottom-up approach to move the given item to its correct position
-2. sink: top-down appraoch to move the given item to its correct position
+2. sink: top-down approach to move the given item to its correct position

 These two operations are basically used to make sure that the parent node is always greater than the child nodes.

-#### 2.7.1 Swim Operation
+## 2.7.1 Swim Operation

 When we insert a new item, we insert it into `pq[++size]`, which is supposed be the minimum value.
 We then call `swim(size)`, swaping child and parents starting at the bottom (or the last item).
 We first get the parent of current node (the newly inserted item), we then check if it's greater than its parent, if so, swap them, and continue until the parent is greater than this newly inserted item or it becomes the root.